Jian Ping Gong, et al.

 respectively, in the precursor solution used to synthesize the

 gels.
-The parameters cw, E, ab, eb, Wb, tan5, and R are the water
+The parameters cw, E, ab, eb, Wb, tan5, and R are the

-content, Young's modulus, fracture stress, fracture strain, work
+water content, Young's modulus, fracture stress, fracture

-of extension at fracture, loss factor (10 Hz and strain 0.5%), and
+strain, work of extension at fracture, loss factor (10 Hz and

-the softening temperature determined by the peak of loss factor of
+temperature.
+7s is the softening temperature determined by the

 A computer-aided drawing of one embodiment of the composites of